 This is the approach adopted by IBM, which uses hot-desking as just one component of workplace flexibility.
 IBM Australia conducted an internal study in 2005 that revealed that there were a great number of employees who had very mobile work patterns, so there was an opportunity from that for the business to improve both employee satisfaction and space utilisation.

 Belinda Reynolds, diversity and workforce lead for IBM Australia and New Zealand, explained that desk space is allocated to those employees who need a permanent workspace, in much the same way that the technology is allocated to employees.

 For example, if an employee comes into the office five days a week, they would certainly have a permanent desk.
 Alternatively, someone who only comes into the office 2-3 days a week might utilise the hot-desk policy.

 “Say it’s someone in our HR or communications team – we have a number of desks allocated to employees from that business unit and that’s much the same throughout the company.
 What we find is that employees come into the office and then they gravitate and find desks near their teams,” Reynolds said.

-Brian Bissaker, CEO of Colonial First State, is an advocate for hot-desking, and told HC that he likes to set himself up with his laptop in a different area of the business, to get a sense of what’s happening in that section, and to gauge engagement/culture.
+Brian Bissaker, former CEO of Colonial First State, is an advocate for hot-desking, and told HC that he likes to set himself up with his laptop in a different area of the business, to get a sense of what’s happening in that section, and to gauge engagement/culture.